cloudbees/terraform-aws-cloudbees-ci-eks-addon/CONTRIBUTING.md

 Contributions via pull requests (PRs) are appreciated.
 Before submitting a PR, please ensure that you:

 1. Are working against the latest source on the `main` branch.
-2. Check existing open, and recently merged, PRs to make sure someone else has not already addressed the problem.
+2. Check existing open and recently merged PRs, to ensure the problem has not already been addressed.
 3. Open an issue to discuss any significant work; we do not want your time to be wasted.

 To submit a PR: